-Q: We have just taken our 17month old out a her cot and into a low bed and we have had more problems since doing this.
+Q: We have just taken our 17 month old out of her cot and into a low bed and we have had more problems since doing this.
 She used to sleep 11 hours at night, only waking twice a week but sometimes for up to 2 hours.
 Where we would go to her and try and settle her, we don’t do controlled crying.
 We took her out hoping this would stop, but it has gotten worse.

-We are at a lose on whether to continue her in a low bed or return her to her cot until she is a little older.
+We are at a loss on whether to continue her in a low bed or return her to her cot until she is a little older.

 Is the result same if you put your child down at night instead of your husband?
 The baby just may be clingy to mum at the moment rather than the transfer to the low bed being the problem.